RedXi/vatsimbrief-helper/README.md

   + `FlyWithLua/Vatsimbrief Helper/ToggleFlightPlanWindow`: Toggles the flight plan window.
   + `FlyWithLua/Vatsimbrief Helper/ToggleAtcWindow`: Toggles the ATC window.
   + `FlyWithLua/Vatsimbrief Helper/ToggleControlWindow`: Toggles the configuration window.
+* For automatic flight plan downloads, it's possible to configure the folder and the file name on a per file-type basis.
+Empty values mean that the default path as seen on top of the `Vatsimbrief Helper Control` window and a file name format of `%a_%t_%o-%d` is used.
+The default file name format generates names like `20201103_013246_EDDM-EDDT.mdr` to protect from accidentally overwriting existing files.
+However, the file name format can be customized by using one or more of the following placeholders:
+  + `%a`: Date
+  + `%t`: Time
+  + `%o`: Origin Airport ICAO
+  + `%d`: Destination Airport ICAO

 **Happy Flying!**